-When you went to the hospital for a medical emergency, met with your primary care doctor after experiencing abnormal symptoms, or started seeing an obstetrician when you became pregnant, you trusted in your healthcare providers.
-You had every reason to believe that they would be able to identify any serious medical conditions and get you the treatment you need to remain in optimal health.
-Unfortunately, medical errors and mistakes by healthcare providers are far more common than you might have previously thought.
+When you went to the hospital for a medical emergency, met with your primary care doctor after experiencing abnormal symptoms, or started seeing an obstetrician when you became pregnant, you trusted your healthcare providers.
+You believed they would act in your best interests and identify any serious medical conditions you faced.
+You trusted them to get you the treatment you need to remain in optimal health.
+Unfortunately, medical errors and mistakes by healthcare providers are far too common and can be devastating.

-If you have become ill or were seriously injured after your doctor made a mistake, you may have the right to compensation for your suffering.
+If your healthcare provider made a mistake that caused you harm, you may have the right to compensation.
 Working with a reputable Richmond medical malpractice lawyer from MartinWren, P.C. could give you the best opportunity to get justice.
-Meet with a top-rated Richmond personal injury lawyer at our firm 24/7 to learn more about whether you have grounds for a claim, who should be named in your medical malpractice lawsuit, and what you could be awarded for your losses.
+Meet with a top-rated Richmond personal injury lawyer at our firm 24/7 to learn more about whether you have grounds for a claim.
+We can determine who should be named in your medical malpractice lawsuit.
+We will also determine what you could be awarded for your losses.

 These Are Some of the Most Common Types of Medical Malpractice